 Ask about the discounts

 Ask the insurance agent for a teen driver discount based on your teen’s good grades.
 Most policies require students to maintain at least a B average or better to qualify.
-The discount will vary depending on the insurance company, and every penny saved counts.
+If there's a discount, it will likely vary depending on the insurance company.
+Nonethless, every penny saved counts.
 While you’re at it, ask the insurance company about other available discounts for successful completion of a teen driver safety class or signing a safe driver contract.

 Let the insurer track driving